Best time to travel to Seattle

 Kubota Garden

-The smaller Kubota Garden is another beautiful nook, full of Japanese maples.
+The smaller Kubota Garden is another beautiful nook full of Japanese maples.
 Relax in this perfectly architectured area with a waterfall and a fish pond.
 There are also free fall foliage public tours to showcase the most beautiful areas in the park.
+The Garden boasts an interesting selection of Japanese and Pacific-Northwest tree varieties turning gold and amber in October, completed by the visage of evergreen trees.

 You can also find numerous scenic places near Seattle.
 Some of the eye-catching spots are hidden within Mount Baker-Snoqualmie National Forest north of the city.
 To the northwest, you'll explore the treasures of Olympic National Park's fall.
 Besides Leavenworth east of Seattle has reserved several gems for you too.

 Mount Baker and Snoqualmie National Forest offer quintessential North Cascades scenery with lush evergreen forests dotted with streaks of yellow, bronze, and gold.
 Your fall journey can start with Mt.
 Baker Scenic Byway, one of the most beautiful roads in Washington.
 It begins west of Bellingham and ends near the Mount Baker Ski Area at the breathtaking Artist Point.
-You would enjoy the beautiful views of the Nooksack River Valley, Nooksack Falls, Mount Baker-Snoqualmie National Forest, and Heather Meadows.
-The distance from Seattle is 132 mi (212 km).
+There, you'll enjoy the beautiful views of the Nooksack River Valley, Nooksack Falls, Mount Baker-Snoqualmie National Forest, and Heather Meadows.
+The distance from Seattle is 132 miles (212 km).
+To fully enjoy the area and all its amenities, consider purchasing a recreation pass, which costs $5.
+An annual pass costs $30.

 Olympic National Park

 Olympic Peninsula is one of the top destinations for fall colors in Washington.
-The journey from Seattle takes two hours by car (88 mi or 121 km).
+The journey from Seattle takes two hours by car (88 miles or 121 km).
 Once you get to the peninsula, head to the Olympic Discovery Trail.
 The path is designated for bikers and runners and showcases spectacular fall foliage displays along Morse Creek.
-Lake Crescent and Marymere Falls is another must-see spot, where brilliant foliage looks flashy against turquoise water.
+Lake Crescent and Marymere Falls are other must-see spots where brilliant foliage looks flashy against turquoise water.
 Kayaks and canoes are available for rent to explore the park up close.

 Leavenworth

-Leavenworth is the premier leaf-peeping destination in Washington due to its fairy-tale landscape and the abundance of vine maples and cottonwood trees that bring lots of red and orange into the picture.
-Starting from late September, the Bavarian village surrounded by Cascade mountains dresses up in golden and scarlet hues.
-Relax in the town's Waterfront Park, which looks simply stunning.
-Leavenworth can be reached from Seattle in about two hours by car.
+Leavenworth is the premier leaf-peeping destination in Washington due to its fairy-tale landscape and the abundance of vine maples and cottonwood trees, which bring lots of red and orange into the picture.
+Starting in late September, the Bavarian village surrounded by Cascade mountains dresses up in golden and scarlet hues.
+Relax in the town's Waterfront Park, which looks simply stunning and is open from 6 am until 10 pm.
+In October, you can also attend the town's Oktoberfest, which is filled to the brim with fun and beer.
+Leavenworth is located approximately 117 miles (188 km) from Seattle and can be reached in about two hours by car.